Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 To enable a track's results to be sent via OSC, the corresponding option must be enabled in the [track's properties](#93-osc).

-To ensure compatibility with as many applications as possible, results are sent in the form of messages.
-Messages are sent each time the playback head is advanced.
-For each channel of each track with OSC enabled, the message includes:
+To ensure compatibility with as many applications as possible, results are sent in the form of messages (no bundles).

-1. Track identifier (string)
+Messages are sent each time playback is advanced.
+For each channel of each track whose OSC is activated, a message corresponding to the result whose time is greater than or equal to the playback time is sent with the address corresponding to the track identifier followed by :

-2. Channel index
+1. Channel index (int)
-3. Result index corresponding to playback time (>= playback time)
+3. Result index (int)
-4. Playback time
+4. Playback time (float)
-5. Result time
+5. Result time (float)
-6. Result duration
+6. Result duration (float)
 7. Result values:
-    - Label string for a marker
+    - Label string for a marker (string)
-    - Value number for a value (or "-" label for a break)
+    - Value number for a value (float) or "-" label for a break (string)
-    - Size and list of numbers for a vector
+    - Size (int) and list of numbers (float) for a vector
-8. List of numbers for the extra values
+8. List of numbers (float) for the extra values

 <div style="page-break-after: always;"></div>